IQSS/dataverse/doc/sphinx-guides/source/developers/deployment.rst

         aws_secret_access_key = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 Then update the file and replace the values for "aws_access_key_id" and "aws_secret_access_key" with your actual credentials by following the instructions at https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/

+If you are having trouble configuring the files manually as described above, see https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html which documents the ``aws configure`` command.

 Download and Run the "Create Instance" Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~